eeemarv/eland/docs/setup-on-heroku.md

   * the name of the session
   * prefix of the files in S3 cloud storage
   * prefix of the keys in Redis.

-By convention the schema is named after the so called system tag or letscode of the letsgroup.

 ###AWS S3